 I can’t take full credit for this, this is pure genius from my friend Julia of Julia’s Healthy Italian.
 I tweaked her recipe to lighten it up a bit, but she takes full credit for the creativity.
 Servings are large and very satisfying, you could serve a simple green salad on the side if you want more greens.

-The filling is ground turkey with a little sausage that adds lots of flavor, plus peas and sauce.
 If you don’t like peas, swap it with another vegetable.
 I’m thinking of trying a broccoli and sausage version next.

 Julia usually makes double and freezes the second casserole to use later.
 I halved her original, but it makes sense to make two for the same amount of work it takes to make one.
 I serve mine with a little extra sauce on the side and have also made this with brown rice and it works great.